-Royalty revenue is recognized as third-party licensees report sales of the licensed product or as minimum royalties become due.
+Royalties are recognized as third-party licensees report sales of the licensed product or as minimum royalties become due.
 Initial nonrefundable license fees are recognized as revenue upon execution of the license agreement.
 Certain nonrefundable license and research and development fees are recoverable by the licensees as offsets against a percentage of future earned royalties.